ludocode/onramp/docs/virtual-machine.md

 - syscall number: 8
 - argument in r0: the handle of the file from which to query the position
 - argument in r1: the address at which to store the 64-bit position in the file
-- return value in r0: always 0
+- return value in r0: 0 on success or an error code

 Stores the current position in the given file to the given `position` address.

-The VM must write two words: the low 32 bits of the position followed by the high 32 bits of the position.
+If successful, the VM stores two words at the address in r1: the low 32 bits of the position followed by the high 32 bits of the position.

 The outputted value can be used in a call to `fseek` with base 0 to return to this position in the file.

-If the VM's maximum file size is less than the range of a 32-bit word (i.e. 4GB), the VM must still write a second word to the output with value zero.
+If the VM's maximum file size is less than the range of a 32-bit word (i.e. 4 GiB), the VM must still write a second word to the output with value zero.

+If successful, this returns 0.

-This system call cannot fail.
-It can only be used on file handles.
-If used on the input/output/error streams, or if the file handle is invalid, the behaviour is undefined.
+If this is called on one of the standard input/output/error streams, the behaviour is undefined.

+If the file is not seekable (for platform-specific reasons), this returns `ERROR_UNSUPPORTED` or `ERROR_GENERIC`.

+If some other error occurred in reading data, for example the storage device malfunctioned or file data is corrupted, the VM returns `ERROR_IO` or `ERROR_GENERIC`.